1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the right

-\begin{definition} For a polymorphism $f \in \Pol^{(n)}(\inn{1}{3}, \HH)$, call a set $X \subseteq [n]$ a \emph{hitting set} (for $f$) if it has a subset $Y \subseteq X$ such that, for all $Z\subseteq [n]$ with $f(Z) = f(Y)$, we have $X \cap Z \neq \emptyset$.
+\begin{definition} For a polymorphism $f \in \Pol^{(n)}(\inn{1}{3}, \HG)$, call a set $X \subseteq [n]$ a \emph{hitting set} (for $f$) if it has a subset $Y \subseteq X$ such that, for all $Z\subseteq [n]$ with $f(Z) = f(Y)$, we have $X \cap Z \neq \emptyset$.
 In this case, say that $f(Y)$ is a \emph{hitting value} for $X$. \end{definition}

-Note that the property of being a hitting set is upwards closed; i.e., if $X$ is hitting and $W \supseteq X$, then $W$ is hitting as well. \begin{theorem} Let $\H$ be a digraph without directed cycles of length at most 3 and let $N$ be the number of vertices of $\H$.
-Then every polymorphism $f \in \Pol(\inn{1}{3}, \HH)$ has a nonempty hitting set of size at most $(N+1)(1 + N + N^2 2^{N})$. \end{theorem}
+Note that the property of being a hitting set is upwards closed; i.e., if $X$ is hitting and $W \supseteq X$, then $W$ is hitting as well. \begin{theorem} Let $\G$ be a digraph without directed cycles of length at most 3 and let $N$ be the number of vertices of $\G$.
+Then every polymorphism $f \in \Pol(\inn{1}{3}, \HG)$ has a nonempty hitting set of size at most $(N+1)(1 + N + N^2 2^{N})$. \end{theorem} As we shall see next, the result above is sufficient for establishing the \NP-hardness part of Theorem~\ref{thm:main1}.